quantumgardener/qg.blog/content/notes/The Shire, conquered.md

 tags:
   - class/blog
 datetime: 2024-10-21T19:48:28
-updated:
+updated: 2024-10-25T09:39:00
 title:
 ---
-I began walking [The Shire Virtual Challenge](https://www.theconqueror.events/shire/) challenge last month and later this week I will complete the 233km distance from Hobbiton to Bree.
+I began walking [The Shire Virtual Challenge](https://www.theconqueror.events/shire/) challenge last month and later this week[^1] I will complete the 233km distance from Hobbiton to Bree.
 It is the last Lord of the Rings challenge I will do.

 My wife's experience of walking Rome, London and Paris with Streetview meant something to look at each stop.
 My walk followed a line on a very sparse map with a few screenshots from the movie.
 I felt no progress but that is what I was after.
 I need something to motivate me to walk beyond adding kms.
 The only destination I have is the end.
 No journey.